Support for Sound Transit 3 - Transit for All

 Futurewise, in partnership with Home Town Community Services and the City of Algona, will be working with Algona community volunteers as well as teachers within the Auburn School District to create a coordinated set of stormwater pollution reduction education and on-the-ground projects in Algona

-Futurewise and agency and community partners are working to set forth a vision and implementable strategies for an integrated network of green spaces throughout the city’s watersheds that provides safe, healthy movement of people, water and wildlife.
+Futurewise and agency and community partners worked to set forth a vision and implementable strategies for an integrated network of green spaces throughout Bellingham’s watersheds to provide safe, healthy movement of people, water and wildlife.

 Yesler Community Collaborative